 Distributives

-Distributive determiners indicate that something is taken one at a time or individually.
+Distributive determiner indicate that something is taken one at a time or individually.
 Common distributive determiners include “each” and “every.”

 Example: Each student should complete the assignment.